 Allstate is the third-largest auto insurance company in the U.S. with 15 million policyholders.
 Its Drivewise program can help you get discounts on your auto insurance based on when, how much, and how well you drive.

 And if you qualify for the Your Choice Auto Platinum package, you’ll get rebates up to 5% every six months that you go without an accident.

 There’s currently no cost analysis on Dairyland, but the insurer does specialize in nonstandard auto insurance policies.
 It also has a below-average complaint ratio of 0.81.

 Dairyland is based in Wisconsin and has been in the auto insurance business since 1916.
 The company has more than 1.1 million policyholders.

 Tips for high-risk drivers

 Depending on the reason for your nonstandard classification, don’t expect to qualify for lower insurance rates anytime soon.
 For example, a DUI can remain on your driving record for three to seven years.
-Other infractions, like speeding tickets and accidents, will remain on there for three years.
+Other infractions, like speeding tickets and accidents, will remain there for three years.

 There is a light at the end of the tunnel, though.
 Dave Pierce, a warehouse foreman in Pittsburgh, managed to get a few tickets off his driving record by going to “traffic school.”